Studying gulls along an urban gradient:

 Effects on movement ecology, diet and microbiome diversity

-This work integrates analyses of the microbial community in herring gulls (Larus argentatus) with movement studies to assess how foraging behavior shapes the immunity and microbiome of individual gulls.
+This work integrates movement studies of herring gulls (Larus argentatus) and great black-backed gulls (Larus marinus) with stable isotope and microbial analyses to assess how urbanization influences the foraging ecology and microbiome of gulls on both an individual and colony level.
 We are examining foraging behavior and feeding habits of gulls using small, lightweight GPS tags at three study sites at differing distances from a major urban centre: Jamaica Bay in New York City (our most urban site), Stony Brook Harbor on Long Island, New York (our intermediate site), and Tuckernuck Island off of Nantucket, Massachusetts (our least urban site).
-Collecting blood samples and microbial swabs from tracked gulls allows us to use next generation sequencing techniques (in collaboration with infectious disease and genomics experts at SBU) to investigate how immunity and the microbiome differs between gulls from the different study sites and between gulls using different foraging locations and food sources.
+Collecting blood samples and microbial swabs from tracked gulls and pairing these datasets with analyses of foraging behavior allows us to to investigate how factors such as diet and microbiome differ between gulls from the different study sites and between gulls using different foraging locations and food sources.